Feeling like a bad boy?

 It is named Fu Manchu because this mustache style comes from a famous villain that existed several years ago who has the same name.
 This character appeared in many TV shows and movies.
 The unique mustache style he sported was then named after him.

-What does a Fu Manchu mustache say about you?
+What does it say about you?

-If you wear this style, then expect people to view you as someone masculine and authoritative.
-It somehow indicates a strong and unique personality.
+If you wear this style, expect people to view you as masculine and authoritative.
+It somehow indicates a solid and unique personality.
 This is the main reason why a lot of men who want to show how strong and masculine they are choose to wear this style.

-What face shape best fits the Fu Manchu?
+What face shape best fits this style?

 Fu Manchu is highly versatile, so it suits almost all facial shapes.
 However, it still seems to look the best when sported by those whose faces are diamond-shaped.